November 2023 – 11 March 2025

 This is not big issue for disk space on which we deploy executable, but it might be an issue when transferring binary files via network/Internet, it could take a time to in case of low speed network connections, so that it is better to compress binaries while copying.

-For Linux, Go could be installed from repositories, but it is better to be downloaded directly from official Go site to get the latest versions:
+You can download Go compiler from official Go site directly to get the latest versions:

 After downloading suitable OS version we can follow the “installation instructions” depending on platform we are using.